 GEM_HALT_ON_ERROR causes a Gem to halt and dump core if an error with the specified GemStone error number occurs.
 The value -1 means "never halt".
+The value of -2 causes printing of details of error 2101, Object does not exist.

 Ordinarily this option is used only to assist Technical Support in diagnosing problems.

-Runtime parameter: #GemHaltOnError
+Runtime parameter: #GemHaltOnError Default: -1

-Default: -1